dockersamples/labspace-fine-tuning/.labspace/02-fine-tuning.md

     It will likely take a few moments to download the base image and perform all the required updates.

+3. Create a directory for the model output to be placed when completed:

+    ```bash
+    mkdir output
+    ```

-3. Start a container using the newly created image and mounting the `gguf_output` directory (where the script will put the final GGUF file):
+4. Start a container using the newly created image and mounting the `gguf_output` directory (where the script will put the final GGUF file):

     ```bash
     docker run -ti \